ChrisBellew/bynamo/README.md

+# Bynamo
-# Bynamo - An implementation of DynamoDB
+A hobby implementation of DynamoDB

 - Distributed key value storage
 - Raft consensus for leadership